 What is what3words?
 It is an easy way to talk about location.
 Find out about what3words here.

 You can find further information on our website about visiting the Forest.

 Our planned events until the end of August have been cancelled in order to keep our supporters safe.
 If you have registered to attend or purchased tickets for an event, we will be in touch with information about whether the event will be rescheduled or refunds issued.

 During this time, we are looking at ways to bring Forest events to you at home instead.
 Our first virtual walk is now available, enabling you to take a stroll through the beautiful bluebell wood from the comfort of your own home.
 Find up to date information about events in the Forest on our website.

 Volunteering in the Forest

-Our regular volunteering activities in the Forest have been temporarily suspended, but our microvolunteering solution provides a menu of activities that volunteers can undertake at home to continue their vital support even whilst self-isolating.
+The easing of restrictions means that we are beginning the phased reintroduction of practical volunteering in the Forest.
+Find out more on our volunteer web page.
+Our microvolunteering solution continues, providing a menu of activities that volunteers can undertake at home to continue their vital support even whilst self-isolating.

 Learning in the Forest

 We have put together a programme of support for schools ready for pupils returning from 1st June.
-Government guidelines are recommending that schools use outdoor education to limit the transmission of the Coronavirus, and the Forest has space for learning and social distancing.
+Government guidelines are recommending that schools use outdoor education as much as possible to limit the transmission of the Coronavirus, and the Forest has plenty of space for learning and social distancing.
 We look forward to welcoming pupils back to the Forest.